swathiradhakrishnan06/Business-Case-Target-SQL/README.md

 - Order count based on number of payment installments.

 ### 🛠️ Tech Stack
-SQL for querying and analysis
+- SQL for querying and analysis
-CSV files as the data source
+- CSV files as the data source

 ### 📈 Outcome
 By executing the above analyses, the project aims to:

-Understand customer behavior and logistics performance.
+- Understand customer behavior and logistics performance.

-Reveal key patterns in order timing, pricing, and delivery.
+- Reveal key patterns in order timing, pricing, and delivery.

-Identify areas for operational improvement and customer satisfaction enhancement in Brazil’s market.
+- dentify areas for operational improvement and customer satisfaction enhancement in Brazil’s market.